marxanweb/general/documentation/docs_user.md

 When you have finished editing the planning units, click on the lock icon again and the statuses will be saved.
 You can now run the project with these updated statuses.
 It is important to note that these changes to the planning units only appy to the current project and not to the planning grid itself.
 Creating a new project with the same planning grid will not show any of the manual changes that have been made.

 #### Including existing protected areas
 Another method of changing the status of planning units, is to include all existing protected areas in the project.
 By including protected areas in the project you are ensuring that the existing protected areas network is part of your overall reserve design.
-See [Protected area information](#protected-area-information) for information on the source of the protected areas data.
+See [Protected Areas information](#protected-areas-information) for information on the source of the protected areas data.

 To include existing protected areas in your project, select the appropriate IUCN protected areas category from the list.
-For more information on IUCN categories, see [Protected Area Categories](https://www.iucn.org/theme/protected-areas/about/protected-area-categories).
+For more information on IUCN categories, see [Protected Area Categories](https://www.iucn.org/theme/protected-areas/about/protected-area-categories){:target="_blank"}.
 The map will update to show the location of the protected areas within that particular IUCN category (terrestrial protected areas are shown in green and marine protected areas are shown in blue).

 If this is the first time that the protected areas have been selected, then preprocessing will need to be done on those protected area boundaries.
 For more information see [Preprocessing protected areas](#preprocessing-protected-areas).

 If you have already made some manual edits to the planning units and these overlap with the planning units that contain protected areas, then the manual edit will take precedence.

-#### Protected area information
+#### Protected Areas information
-Marxan Web uses protected area information from the World Database of Protected Areas (WDPA) and the citation and version of the WDPA that is used is indicated in the Help | About window and at the bottom of the map (see also [Acknowledgements](#acknowledgements).
+Marxan Web uses protected areas information from the World Database of Protected Areas (WDPA) and the citation and version of the WDPA that is used is indicated in the Help | About window and at the bottom of the map (see also [Acknowledgements](#acknowledgements).
 Future versions of Marxan Web will allow users to upload their own protected areas information if they want to be able to include protected areas that are not part of the WDPA, e.g. Other Effective Area-Based Conservation Measures such as Locally Managed Marine Areas.

 #### Preprocessing protected areas
 Preprocessing of protected areas is necessary to see how they intersect with the planning units.
 This only needs to be done once and at the end of the process the planning units which intersect with the protected areas are shown with a blue border in the map.
 This indicates that they will be locked into the reserve network.
 The progress of this preprocessing can be seen in the Log tab.